 At the centre of the modern Polish skiing boom is the small mountain town of Zakopane.
 This charming and compact place boasts the honour of being Poland’s “Winter Capital”.
 It’s true that the town goes into overdrive from December to March, filling up with skiers and boarders.
 Anyone who’s come in summer will see that the title is a slight misnomer, though – Zakopane is equally busy in the dry months with hikers hitting the trails of the Tatra National Park.

-Nevertheless, Zakopane remains the focal point of the main skiing in Krakow.
+Nevertheless, Zakopane remains the focal point of the main skiing in Krakow – and the skiing in Poland for that matter.
 Aim for here and you’ll find yourself right in the mix, surrounded by ridges with single-run resorts and just a short drive from some of the most accomplished ski resorts in Poland as a whole.

 Of course, you could also opt to base your ski holiday in Krakow itself.
 It’s an option we love, letting travellers fuse together some winter sports, great food, UNESCO history and buzzing nightlife in the very same trip.
 There are small resorts all around Krakow, which should take just 30 minutes or so to reach by minibus.
-But you also won’t be limited to them – a two-hour transfer can get you to Zakopane or Bialka, meaning day trips to the pistes are possible.
+But you also won’t be limited to them – a two-hour transfer can get you to Zakopane or Bialka, meaning day trips to the very best skiing in Poland are possible.

 There are some downsides to consider when basing yourself for skiing in Krakow.
 Traffic can get unbearable on the main road leading from the city to the mountains, which means you can sometimes waste a whole half day sitting in the car.
 (A new highway is being built to remedy that but it’s likely that will take years to complete).
 If you’re not planning on renting a car, you’ll also be limited to the bus times leaving Krakow.
 That’s fine if you’re going to Zakopane – there are departures every 15 minutes or so – but less good if you’re looking to go to Bialka Tatrzanska for just a day – last time we checked, there’s just a couple of morning departures and only one or two returns late in the day.
-It’s doable though.
+It is doable though, for the most determined.

 You will already have seen us mention the resort of Bialka Tatrzanska.
-It’s one of the biggest destinations for skiing in Krakow and the biggest resort in Poland as of 2018.
+It’s one of the biggest destinations for skiing in Krakow and the biggest resort for skiing in Poland overall (as of 2019).
 There’s more information on its pistes and facilities below but for now suffice to say it’s another option for a base when skiing in Krakow.
 It’s linked to a small, stretched-out village that’s got an ever-growing number of mountain taverns and guesthouses.
-It’s quaint and much quieter than Zakopane (no apres at all) but is the prime pick if you’re a beginner or just want to be the first on the slopes come morning.
+It’s quaint and much quieter than Zakopane (no apres at all really) but is the prime pick if you’re a beginner or just want to be the first on the slopes come morning.

 The top resorts for skiing in Krakow